buildbot/buildbot/master/docs/manual/cfg-wwwhooks.rst

 .. note::

    There is a standalone HTTP server available for receiving GitHub notifications as well: :contrib-src:`master/contrib/github_buildbot.py`.
    This script may be useful in cases where you cannot expose the WebStatus for public consumption.
+Alternatively, you can setup a reverse proxy :ref:`Reverse_Proxy_Config`

 The GitHub hook has the following parameters: